INTRODUCTION

 The following procedures will be observed;

-A written letter containing the following information will issue to Parent(s)/guardian(s);
+A written letter containing the following information will issue to Parent(s)/Guardian(s);

 - Details of the alleged misbehaviour, details of the impending investigation process, and notification that the allegation could result in suspension.